 Landlords are required to make and pay for any repairs to make the unit livable that are not caused by the tenant.

-- Landlord access.Tenants are required to give the landlord access to the property to make necessary repairs.
+- Landlord Access –Tenants are required to give the landlord access to the property to make necessary repairs during reasonable hours.
 However, the landlord must get permission from the tenant prior to entering, unless the tenant no longer occupies the property or it’s an emergency.
+Notice may be given by personal delivery or by posting the notice in a conspicuous place.

 If repairs aren’t made in a timely manner, the tenant has a few possible options for resolving the issue.

-- Withhold rent – North Dakota landlord tenant law does not allow tenants to withhold rent in response to habitability issues.
+- Withhold Rent – North Dakota’s landlord tenant law does not allow tenants to withhold rent in response to habitability issues.

 - Lawsuit – Tenants also have the right to take legal action for damages resulting from habitability issues.
 Tenants can sue the landlord for the costs of the repairs and other expenses incurred as a result of the failure to make repairs.